Ad Protect Your Online Privacy with a VPN

 #9 | 01/08/2004The One with the Birth Mother

-Monica and Chandler travel to Ohio to meet a young pregnant woman, Erica Simmons, who is considering allowing them to adopt her child.
-Due to a mix-up at the adoption agency, Erica thinks Monica is a reverend and Chandler is a doctor.
-Joey dates Phoebe's friend but annoys her with his territorial eating habits.
-Rachel picks out an outfit for Ross to wear on a date but he ends up in a unique new wardrobe.
+Nervous and excited, Monica and Chandler travel to Ohio to meet a young pregnant woman, Erica Simmons, who is considering allowing them to adopt her child when it's born.
+Upon meeting her they discover that due to a mix-up at the adoption agency, Erica thinks that Monica is a reverend and Chandler is a doctor.
+Meanwhile, Joey dates Phoebe's friend but annoys her with his territorial eating habits.
+Also Rachel picks out an outfit for Ross to wear on a date but due to a mix up he ends up in an awkward position.

 #10 | 01/15/2004The One Where Chandler Gets Caught